garysteinmetz/chhcsfun_template/README.md

   - `DevOps User` - This is the user who can't login to regular `amazon.com` but has just enough privileges to install and maintain this application.

+The owner of the account (the one who pays the bills - `Root User`) should _not_ be the one who uses the account to create and run the application.
+The owner can do anything without restraint.
+Instead, the owner should create a special user with limited rights to the account.
+Doing this lowers the likelihood of the following unwanted outcomes.

+  - The owner of the account can also log into `https://amazon.com` .
+If the owner (like a parent) is different than the user deploying the application (like a child), this other user will need the owner's username/password combination to log into the AWS console (`https://aws.amazon.com/`).
+This will give the other user the ability to order things on Amazon while charging bills to the owner, even if the owner doesn't even know about it!
+  - The owner of the account can do anything in AWS, including needlessly running up larger-than-necessary bills and using services that aren't required to get this application up and running.
+It's better to create a user which only has permissions to successfully install and use the application.

-In these instructions, the Root User will be creating the DevOps User along with the AWS structures (like Cognito User Group, DynamoDB table, Route53 zone, S3 bucket).
-The DevOps User will be using these AWS structures and create the LightSail instance to run this application.
+In these instructions, the `Root User` will be creating the `DevOps User` along with the AWS structures (like Cognito User Group, DynamoDB table, Route53 zone, S3 bucket).
+The `DevOps User` will be using these AWS structures and create the LightSail instance to run this application.
-The DevOps User will also have the ability to destroy and to recreate the LightSail instance.
+The `DevOps User` will also have the ability to destroy and to recreate the LightSail instance.

 ## Billing